amaurylrd/twitch_compyle/README.md

 ### 🚧 Contribution

 If you are interested in the project, check the [development manual](.github/docs/CONTRIBUTING.md).
-Please review this guide for further information on how to get started on the project for developers and contributors.
+Please refer to this guide for further information on how to get started on the project for developers and contributors.

 ### 📫 Contact